CrystalFerrai/EditIcarusProspect/readme.md

 						  list           List prebuilt structures.

+						  details        List prebuilt structures including details about their contents.

 						  remove [list]  Remove specific structures.
 Pass in a comma-separated list of structure indeces to remove.
 No spaces.
 										 Example: remove 1,3,4